UKHomeOffice/engineering-guidance-and-standards/docs/standards/documenting-an-api.md

 Listing our APIs contributes to the government community as well as other organisations and wider industry.
 Listing our APIs here will also help inter-departmental data exchanges, as well as sharing best practice in API development.

-If your API is for internal or team use only, then it should be included in the internal API register.

 If your API is public, it should also be on the [cabinet offices list of APIs](https://www.api.gov.uk/ho/#home-office).